 Safety and Precautions

 This one is easier to master.
 Therefore it requires no preparatory pose.
-However, performing Tadasana will makes this pose more easier to master.
+However, performing Tadasana will make this pose easier to master.

 Stand erect.
-Keep a distance of one feet between the legs.
+Keep a distance of one foot between the legs.

 Raise your arms up keeping the palms closer in Anjali Mudra.
 Inner sides of the upper arms should touch the ears.
-Keep the eye sight on any object in front of you.
+Keep your eyesight on any object in front of you.